apify/mcp-client-capabilities/README.md

 ## Overview

 This package provides a simple way to access MCP (Model Context Protocol) client capabilities.
-Each client has its own file in the `clients/` directory, and all capabilities are exported through a single `clients` object.
+All client capabilities are stored in a single `clients.json` file, making it easy for multiple programming languages to access the data while maintaining TypeScript type safety.

 ## Structure